zjiaqi725/FLAIR/README.md

 ## Acknowledgments

 This project is based on the following open-source projects:[ALECE](https://github.com/pfl-cs/ALECE), [TabPFN](https://github.com/automl/TabPFN).
-Thanks for their great works!
+Thanks for their great work!